CMSgov/ab2d-lambdas/README.md

 This project encapsulates all AB2D lambdas managed by the dev team.
 AB2D ops manages some lambdas.
 The goals of this project are:
-- Streamline creating, testing, and deploying lambds to aws
+- Streamline creating, testing, and deploying lambdas to aws
 - Share code between out lambdas while limiting the need to import external libraries.
   - Lambdas should be a small and fast.
 External libraries tend to cover large usecases
     - An example would be Spring.
 Spring is amazing but it's also HUGE